 All manuscripts are screened by the editorial office to assess their match to a particular journal’s aims and scope.
 Those deemed to be unsuitable for a particular journal may be rejected without being sent for review or, if they are suitable for a different RSNZ journal from that to which they have been submitted, the author will be asked if they wish the editorial office to transfer to a more appropriate journal.

 All manuscripts must be presented in native standard English.
 Authors for whom English is a second language are encouraged to seek assistance in writing from a native speaker.
 Manuscripts written in poor English will not be sent for review.

 It is not acceptable practice for authors to submit their work to more than one journal at a time.
-Work which is published and which is later found to be a duplication of work already published by the same author will incur consequences.
-The publisher of the initial work will be notified and authors may be prohibited from publishing work by one or both publishers in future.
+Work which is published and later found to be a duplication of work already published by the same author will incur consequences.
+The publisher of the initial work will be notified and authors may be prohibited from publishing work in RSNZ journals in future.
 The author’s institution may also be notified.